 In short, getting an e-store up and running with PrestaShop is way more complicated than Shopify.
 However, if you are tech-savvy, PrestaShop will give you the ability to access their code, allowing you to edit and adjust it specifically as you wish.

 Mentioning customization means that themes and templates are the crucial factors for your online shop.

 Up to now, Shopify is offering 73 themes including 9 free themes and 64 paid ones.
-The price for themes and templates is within $140 to $180.
+The price for themes and templates is between $140 to $180.
 However, each theme also has specific adjustments.
 In case you want to add some elements, or maybe you have an idea for a new feature that you think would improve user experience, Shopify Liquid is an ideal way to modify your website’s underlying code.
-Hence, you can have different designs which can be edited flexibly to fit in any screen size and mobile version.
+Hence, you can have different designs that can be edited flexibly to fit in any screen size and mobile version.

 Because of its open-source feature, PrestaShop offers endless possibilities for customization.
 Thanks to its convenience, merchants can freely design and build their stores as long as they want.
 The better technical skills they have, the better design and the better performance their stores will have.

 Luckily, Prestashop Marketplace – Addons has plenty of themes and templates in 15 different categories.
 You will filter out searchings depending on your template style and/or business sector that suits your needs.
 For instance, pets and animals, food and restaurants, fashion and shoes, home and garden, and so on.